 From this screen you pick your allocations which show on the right, and set what percentage they should always stay at to total up to 100%.
 You can see that I picked Enjin Coin, IOST, NEO, and Zilliqa for my portfolio (I later added in Bitcoin which is not shown here).
 While other similar platforms have overly complicated automation, Shrimpy gives you a simple Rebalacning option where you can set it to Never, 1 time per day, 1 time per week, etc.

-Now that my portfolio is saved (I called my the "Shrimpy 'Stache"!), the Dashboard starts to show your history and your portfolio value over time.
+Now that my portfolio is saved (I called mine the "Shrimpy 'Stache"!), the Dashboard starts to show your history and your portfolio value over time.
 Setting up your portfolio for automatic rebalancing is the main feature, but let's take a look at some of the extra features too!

 There are a few really cool features that I actually though were well laid out and designed.
 The first is the Social tab.
 Once you create a portfolio, and not before, you get access to the Social tab that shows you other people's portfolio's who have made them public (you can make your portfolio public as well from here).
 The Leaderboard tab shows you other's asset allocations (with a premium subscription) & performance over time so you can use this to follow others setups or post your own for people to follow you.
 As with the portfolio setup, it is very intuitive and easy to navigate and learn from.